Penn Carey Law - Logo

 Notification and Billing Dates

-• Notification of fall 2024 tuition bills will be sent to your Penn Carey Law email address around July 1st and will be due late July 2024.
-More information can be found at srfs.upenn.edu/billing-payment.
+• Notification of fall 2025 tuition bills will be sent to your Penn Carey Law email address around July 1st and will be due late July 2025.
+More information can be found at https://srfs.upenn.edu/billing-payment.

-• Monthly Budgeting Program — Pay educational expenses over five (5) months each term.
+• Monthly Budgeting Program — Pay educational expenses over four (4) months each term.
 The deadline to apply is typically in May.
 Go to srfs.upenn.edu/billing-payment/penn-payment-plan for deadlines and more details.

 Penn Law building through a window